 The Air Force needed me as a guide.
 Additionally, the hunters didn’t have a GPS reading for where the camp was.
 We’d need them to guide us in.
 We’d have to fly up, pick them up, and then fly to the camp.

 I telephoned up to the lodge and told them we were coming up with an Air Force chopper and could they clear the pad for us.
 They assured us they would, and would be waiting for us.

 The helicopter showed up about two in the afternoon.
 The days were already getting short, and time was working against us.
-We meet the chopper in an open field just east of the courthouse.
-As we filed aboard, an Airman pointed to sitting location, and told everyone to strap in.
+The High Angle Rescue Team and I meet the chopper in an open field just east of the courthouse.
+As we filed aboard, an Airman pointed to sitting locations, and told everyone to strap in.
 All except me.
 I’d ride up with the pilots for the first part of the trip.
-That meant donning a large set of headphones, and hanging on.
+That meant donning a large set of headphones, and hanging on for dear life.

 As we lifted off, I got a good look at the mountains.
-The storm that the weather service had forecast was coming in.
-The clouds looked like a dark menacing wall piling up over the ridges form north to south.
+The worst part of storm that the weather service had forecast was coming in.
+The clouds looked like a dark menacing wall piling up over the ridges from north to south.
 It was only a matter of time before they came spilling down and dumping more snow.